 |

-I help leaders create environments that support rather than silence people, AND I help individuals use their voices to build the lives and world they want.
+I help leaders unleash the talent on their teams and reclaim their power by unlearning silence.
 I’m the author of the USA Today Bestselling book on Unlearning Silence: How to Speak Your Mind, Unleash Talent, and Live More Fully (Penguin 2024).
-My vision is a future in which each individual knows they have a voice, uses their voice, and gets to choose when and where they lend their voice.
+My vision is a future in which each individual knows, uses, and chooses where they lend their voice.